Corrosion Resistant Alloys

 316L (Austenitic Stainless Steel)

 Alloy 316L is commonly used for vessel cladding, surface piping and clad linepipe.
-Because these are its main uses, care must be taken when ensuring the application is completely de-aerated.
+As these are its main uses, care must be taken when ensuring the application is completely de-aerated.
 316L will pit in the presence of oxygen, even when exposed to cold seawater.